New Student Orientation for First-Year Students (Freshmen)

 Foreign Language Placement depends on your major or program of study or TOEFL, ACT/SAT scores.
 Email Maxie Sanchez firstname.lastname@example.org for questions about Foreign Language Placement and to schedule your Foreign Language Placement test for the morning on the first day of your KickStart session 9 – 11:30 a.m.

 Students should print the Checklist so they can keep track of things they need to do before Kickstart, Launch, and classes.
 We also have suggestion on what to bring to Kickstart for both students and parents.

 Request off work.
 Check your email for updates on the Launch Week Schedule.
-More information about your Summer Assignment will be given at KickStart.

-Students Enrolling in the Spring 2017 Semester
+Students Enrolling in the Summer and Fall 2017 Semester

 UIS is now a Tobacco-Free campus as mandated by the State of Illinois.